FM to unveil another stimulus soon, says Economic Affairs Secretary | Business

 The government had announced a Rs 1.70 lakh crore Pradhan Mantri Garib Kalyan Yojana (PMGKP) in March to protect the poor and vulnerable sections from the impact of COVID-19 crisis.
 It was followed by the Aatmanirbhar Bharat Abhiyan package of Rs 20.97 lakh crore in May, largely focussed on supply-side measures and long-term reforms.

-On the elevated food prices, Bajaj said it is a temporary phenomenon and the government has taken some measures to cool down prices.
-He further said this has something to do with logistics and with new crop coming in there could be some moderation.
+Some commodities like onion, potato, and tomato are as costly as Rs 100 per kg, much higher than the average price.
+"I think this should be temporary in our view...
+There is actually a difference between the WPI and the CPI.
+So, that itself shows that this should be something to do with logistics, and with good agricultural season that is coming and the new crop with us we are hoping that this should cool down," Bajaj said.

+Nevertheless, he said agriculture and consumer affairs ministries have also announced some steps to cool down the prices.
+"We think that it is a temporary affair and it should be back to normal soon and also limited to few commodities," he said.

 On the recovery, Bajaj said India continues to see an uptick in the economy for the past few months since the unlock began and there would be further improvement in the months to come.
-Despite COVID-19 situation, India growth story is intact, he added.
+"We are actually seeing an improvement in all parameters generally and we are expecting further improvement in the month of November and this should continue.
+Hopefully, the economy should be back on rails and it is moving much faster than what had been anticipated by a lot of experts and economists," he said.

+Last month, the International Monetary Fund said the Indian economy, severely hit by the coronavirus pandemic, is projected to contract by a massive 10.3 percent this year.
+However, it projected a rebound to 8.8 percent in 2021.
+Last financial year, India witnessed a growth rate of 4.2 percent.

+Last week, the finance minister had said there were visible signs of revival in the economy and the GDP growth may be in negative zone or near zero in the current fiscal.
+Bajaj said, "We continue to see an uptick in the economy since the past few months since the opening up of the economy and the manufacturing PMI has touched 58.9, which is the highest in the last decade.
+The power consumption in the month of October is 12.10 percent more than October 2019, which is a signal of economic activity."
+He also said India's growth story is intact despite the COVID crisis and there are a lot of interest from investors from across the world.

 ALSO READ